 In Naperville, community counts.
 From newborns to those living in their happy golden years, Naperville is where families can set down their roots for generations to come.

 In 2017, Naperville made Livability.com's Top 100 Best Places to Live list and came in No. 2 in Niche.com's Best Cities to Live In rankings.
 Naperville has been named to Money magazine’s prestigious “Best Places to Live” list seven times since 2004, ranking No. 10 on the 2016 list, and was named the best place for early retirement by Kiplinger in 2013.
-Naperville was rated the safest city in America again in 2016 by Niche.com, the sixth safest city in late 2016 by SmartAsset.com and was also rated the third most successful city in the United States based on high median income and low poverty levels by Zippia.com, a career resource website.
-Also in June 2016, home security and safety brand Safewise named Naperville number 19 on its list of the 30 Safest Cities to Raise a Child.
-The company touted Naperville’s education system and used crime data and school rankings to compile its list.
+Naperville was rated the safest city in America again in 2017 by Niche.com as well as Homes.com.
+Naperville was named the sixth safest city in late 2016 by SmartAsset.com and was also rated the third most successful city in the United States based on high median income and low poverty levels by Zippia.com, a career resource website.
+Also in 2017, the National Council for Home Safety and Security named Naperville number 14 on its list of the Top 100 Best Cities to Raise Kids in the U.S. The group touted Naperville’s education system and used crime data and health insurance coverage to compile its list.

 Our residents enjoy internationally accredited Police and Fire Departments that provide unparalleled levels of public safety.
 Our law enforcement’s dedication to addressing traffic safety concerns was recognized when our Traffic Safety Initiatives were ranked No. 1 in the world by the International Association of Chiefs of Police.
 As a recognized National Weather Service – Storm Ready Community, Naperville is prepared for severe weather when seconds count and safety matters.